 When it comes to the speakers, must have a sticky pad that sticks to the inside of your helmet’s shell with Velcro to then remove the speakers.
 My tip is to locate this without peeking off the sticky bit.
 Try the lid on, play some music and see if the speakers are in the right place.
 Have a good fiddle, don’t rush it and when you’re happy with the location, peek off the packing and secure the speakers.

 If you and a mate ride frequently together, buy a Bluetooth intercom set that comes as a pair and split the cost.
 They'll easily connect together and can be used separately.

 Check to see if your helmet manufacturer makes or recommends a specific Bluetooth headset.
 If they do, chances are it'll fit well to your lid and be more comfortable too.
 As an example, Schuberth make a Bluetooth headset that fits around the neck skirt of some of their helmet models.

 Check to see what weather-proofing your headset has before you buy it.
 If you're likely to ride in all weathers you'll need a waterproof headset, not just a water-resistant one.

-If you wear an open-face or flip-up lid make sure your headset comes with a boom-mic rather than a stick on mic as it'll work with an open face and stop wind noise being as big a problem.
+If you wear an open-face or flip-up lid make sure your headset comes with a boom-mic rather than a stick on mic as it'll work with an open face helmet and the mic's foam cover will stop wind noise being as big a problem.